 Option: Add a cup of shredded seasonal vegetables like zucchini, sweet potato, butternut squash, carrots, etc. to the batter!

-Option: Replace the shrimp, squid, octopus, calamari, oysters, or other seafood!
+Option: Replace the shrimp with: squid, octopus, calamari, oysters, or other seafood!

 Note: I like to make one big pancake and slice it up like a pizza to share but you can also make two smaller pancakes.